The Folly of Man

 “That’s when we left it all behind.”

-Deathroll takes place in the world of Arcadia, set in a time when new technology and innovation began to blossom across the globe.
-Beset by an unforeseen terror, monstrous beasts of unknown origin crept up from behind humanity and destroyed the newly arising renaissance.
+Deathroll takes place in the continent of Arcadia, set in a time when new technology and innovation began to spread the globe.
+Beset by an unforeseen and mysterious new terror, monstrous beasts of unknown origin crept up from behind an unsuspecting civilization and destroyed the newly arising renaissance in one fail swoop.
 The collapse sparked a global fire of strife and conflict.
-The people of Arcadia betrayed one another in a mass panic to protect themselves.
+The citizens of Arcadia betrayed one another in a mass panic to protect themselves.
 Those who did not seek immediate protection from an established institution found themselves on the fringes of this, perhaps final, downward spiral.
-These outcasts formed what are now called Bands.
+These outcasts, known as Survivors, are unshackled by responsibility, free from society, but lost.
 They lived without assistance, without protection, but they were free.

 Deathroll is a TableTop RPG that not only offers a compelling, complex world to discover, but a unique competitive RPG experience within it.

 The world of Arcadia is a nightmare for the unfortunate folks who live there.
 This sense of dread and struggle carries over throughout Deathroll’s design.
 Something as necessary as creating a character will be tough.
-Your character may be killed even before the first adventure is started.
+The Survivor you play as may be killed even before the first adventure is started.

 As the Game Master, your ability to write adventures will be tested.
-Since this game is competitive, the GM will try their best to kill the player’s characters, or otherwise get them to fail key objectives.
+Since Deathroll is competitive, the GM will try their best to kill the player’s Survivor characters in order to defeat them.
 As a result, the GM will not be able to simply throw the most difficult encounters possible at the players that they can imagine.
 Instead, they will have to craft an adventure around a process similar to Character Creation, known as Adventure Creation.
-Although GMs may freely add all sorts of different Aspects of RPGs to an adventure, things like traps and monsters for example, the degree of their usefulness will be as unpredictable as Character Creation.
-This will often lead to situations where a clever combination of two different “subpar” Aspects must be devised in order not to waste the effort it took generating them.
+Although GMs may add all sorts of different dangerous aspects of RPGs to an adventure, things like traps and monsters for example, the degree of their usefulness will come from a GMs clever use of them.
+With limited resources, a GM must treat the threats they can use with care.
+Any opportunity a GM misses to try and kill a Survivor get’s the players that much closer to defeating the GM themselves.

 How Does a Competitive RPG Even Work?

 This is probably the first question you’re asking yourself after hearing about this game.
 From a design standpoint, this concept of a competitive role-playing game seems to be “missing the point” of what makes table-top RPGs so great.
 I understand your concerns.
-Although Deathroll remains unfinished and is always liable to change, I believe a few core concepts have been established that can be explored to help explain the game (and this concept) further.
+A few core concepts have been established that can be explored to help explain the game (and this competitive concept) further.

-An unfair GM could simply say during any given RPG, “While walking down the road an enormous dragon appears… good luck.”
-In Deathroll, this is possible, but only through extreme luck on the GMs part.
+An unfair GM could simply say during any given RPG, “while walking down the road an enormous dragon appears… good luck.”
+In Deathroll, this is possible, but only because the GM “earned” the right to do so.

 Game Masters, although still powerful enough to take on 2-5 other players by themselves, cannot add whatever they would like, whenever they want, to their adventures.
 Even with this stipulation, GMs still have the age-old ability to skin specific monsters, traps, hazards, NPCs, etc. to their liking.
-It is through the process of Adventure Creation that regulates the different qualities of these Aspects, including the level of difficulty they present to players.
-Whether or not a GM is able to present the most challenging adventure the players have ever faced will be reliant on how well they roll, in combination with their application of these “resources” while writing up the Adventure.
+It is through the process of Adventure Creation however that regulates the different dangerous qualities of these aspects, including the level of difficulty they present to players.
+Whether or not a GM is able to present the most challenging adventure the players have ever faced will be reliant on how well they did during Character Creation.
+You heard that correctly, the GM creates a single character to represent themselves in-game.
+Something called an Archvillain.

-Just as the GM will need to manage their resources to ensure victory over the player characters, the PCs will also have to manage their characters, who may not have turned out exactly as they had hoped.
-Although the PCs do have options to choose from when creating their character initially, there is a large portion of character creation that is uncertain and could result in the character’s death.
-Conversely, you may actually want to kill your character if you fail to make them worthy adventurers.
+Just as the GM will needs to manage their resources to ensure victory over the player’s Survivors, the Survivor players will also have to manage their characters, who may not have turned out exactly as they had hoped.
+Although players do have options to choose from when creating their Survivors initially, there is a large portion of Character Creation that is uncertain and could result in the character’s death.
+Conversely, you may actually want to kill your Survivor character if you fail to make them worthy adventurers.
 During this time your character may receive Quirks (things like a Missing Limb or an Addiction) that would make playing this character more difficult.
 Although a player has the option to try and kill off their character during this time, in hopes of making a better character, more often than not, the player will eventually end up with a character that will challenge their ability to survive; ramping up the difficulty of the game before the first adventure even starts.

 As clunky as some of the player created characters might turn out, the GM will also struggle to make use of, often times, similarly shoddy creations.